Sociolegal-Lab/SC_lab_website/README.md

 Collaborator:
     Please read docs/collaboration_workflow.md.

-    This Project is base on React and JavaScript, and deployed with gh-pages.
+    This Project is based on React and JavaScript, and deployed with gh-pages.